 "Miss Nissim’s instrument is gorgeous, lustrous, precise, highsprung and light as a feather-light.
 Her musicianship is fierce as she digs into the expression of each word, brings ceaseless variety soft dynamics and gives every phrase a lustrous grace."Raul DaGama

-Vocalist Tamuz Nissim has been living and performing in NYC for the last five years.
+Vocalist Tamuz Nissim has been living and performing in NYC for the last six years.
 She performs alongside with some of the city's most acclaimed musicians in International Jazz Festivals and clubs like the Blue Note, Jazz Forum, The Bar 55, Deer Head Inn, Cornelia Street and many more, gaining the love of music lovers and Jazz aficionados alike.

 Her two latest albums Capturing Clouds (2020) “Echo of a Heartbeat” (2018) received rave reviews from the Jazz press -NYC Jazz Record, UK Vibe, JazzPRESS Poland , All About Jazz, Midwest Record, Jazz DaGama, Jazz Avenues, WTJU, Times Of Israel , The Jazz Journal (UK) and many more.

 “Capturing Clouds” charted on The Roots Radio Charts for 12 weeks peaking at #6 , at NAAC Radio Charts peaking at #12.

 “Echo of a Heartbeat” charted on the JazzWeek charts.

 Both albums are still being played in more than a 100 radio stations around the USA, Canada, South America, Japan, Europe, Africa, Australia and Israel.

 "A real boundary pusher that scores high marks."